-12 Top-Rated Italy Tourist Attractions
+12 Top-Rated Tourist Attractions in Italy

 For travelers making their way through Italy, the Colosseum is a must see.
 This huge Amphitheater is the largest of its kind ever built by the Roman Empire and has remained a model for sports facilities right up to modern times.
 Today the structure stands in stark contrast to the modern development that surrounds it, and is a prominent reminder of ancient times and the extensive history of Rome.